geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 I just want to follow YouTube.
 They just realized they can represent stuff much simpler.

 ##### **Geohot** [[00:06:36](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=396)]
 Interesting.
 Okay, I should spend some time reading this.
 But yeah, I mean, Tile Lang is a Tile Lang clearly represents a Tile Lang also is built on top of TVM.
 So it just compiles to a set of TVM transformations.
-So like I see how to like write that layer in in tiny grad by saying basically like yeah, contiguous local is the operator.
+So like I see how to like write that layer in in tinygrad by saying basically like yeah, contiguous local is the operator.
 And then you can also put after any contiguous you can put a view.
 So if you want to like if you want to swizzle the store, you can put a permute before they can take you as if you want to swizzle load, you can put a permute after they can take you as.
 Okay.
 But then it's only two shape trackers is not three right because we used to have the load store the load and that was three shape trackers and it was unclear exactly like what you could change to keep the thing correct.
 But with the contiguous you can put any shape trackers and it's always days correct.
 This also gets into the block reorder thing.
 So block reorder primarily exists to group all the loads and stores together.
 But there's another way to group the loads and the stores together, which is to talk about it being a copy to registers.
 So like right now we have this idea of like load and then what are we loading to loads to this implicit register, but we could also just like say I want to do this load to a defined reg.

 ##### **Geohot** [[00:08:12](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=492)]
 And if yeah, and then that would then we could remove block reorder basically.